RatedYK/movieMood/README.md

 3. Once the installation is complete, seed the database with movie data by running:
    ```
-   npm run seed
+   npm run devSeed
    ```

 4. Start the server by running the following command:
    ```
-   npm start
+   npm dev
    ```

-   The backend server should now be running on `http://localhost:3001`.
+   The backend server should now be running on `http://localhost:8000`.

 ### Frontend Setup